Skip to content

 Hazard prevention and control is about fixing issues before accidents happen.
 That could mean better ventilation or improved work procedures.
 Education and training make sure everyone knows the safety rules and OSHA requirements.

-Program evaluation and improvement means tracking safety performance.
-Check injury rates, near-miss reports, and training records.
-Coordination and communication keeps everyone on the same page about safety.
+Program evaluation means tracking safety performance, injury rates, near-miss reports, and training records.
+Coordination keeps everyone on the same page, and workers doing the cleaning every day often notice hazards managers miss.

 Employee Involvement in Safety Planning

-Workers doing cleaning tasks every day often notice hazards managers miss.
-Safety committees should include employees from different shifts and areas.
-They can review incidents, suggest changes, and help create training materials.
+Safety committees should include employees from different shifts and areas to review incidents, suggest changes, and help create training materials.

 Conducting Worksite Hazard Assessments